Adam Kelly, M.D.

 - Outpatient clinical and research visits for patients with Parkinson’s disease

 - Utilization of televisits for ALS patients participating in clinical trials

-Our residency program is committed to providing our trainees with a strong educational foundation in telemedicine, so they can be prepared to deliver care in this format as the field continues to expand and evolve.
-As recipient of a Faculty Innovation in Education Award from the American Board of Psychiatry and Neurology, Dr. Colleen Tomcik has developed a multifaceted, longitudinal educational program for Neurology residents.
-This includes observational outpatient teleneurology experiences in Movement Disorders and Pediatric Neurology, as well as shadowing on the inpatient telestroke service.
-Chief residents will complete a web-based didactic curriculum highlighting technical, clinical, and medicolegal aspects of teleneurology.
-They will also perform mock teleneurology visits using both standardized and actual patients, observed and evaluated by clinical faculty well-versed in providing patient care using this technology.
-We hope to continue to expand our resident teleneurology educational curriculum over time, using what we learn from this pilot program exclusive to URMC.
+Our residency program is committed to providing our trainees with a strong educational foundation in telemedicine, so they can be prepared to deliver care in this format as this technology continues to evolve during their career.
+As recipient of a Faculty Innovation in Education Award from the American Board of Psychiatry and Neurology in 2018, Dr. Colleen Tomcik has developed a multifaceted, longitudinal educational program for Neurology residents.
+This includes observational outpatient and inpatient teleneurology experiences.
+All residents complete a web-based didactic curriculum highlighting technical, clinical and medicolegal aspects of teleneurology.
+They also perform teleneurology visits using both standardized and actual patients, observed and evaluated by clinical faculty.
+Residents are also able to offer televideo visits to their continuity clinic patients when appropriate, to address access as well as safety especially during the COVID-19 pandemic.
+We hope to continue to expand our resident teleneurology educational curriculum over time, using what we've learned from this pilot program exclusive to URMC.